 Practice Eating Healthy Before Bed

 A balanced bedtime snack may help promote relaxation as well.
 Eggs and high-carb fruits such as mangos are both rich in serotonin-boosting tryptophan, the amino acid associated with relaxation and sleep.
 Studies show that after just three weeks, women reported improvement in sleep by eating a high-carb snack at bedtime.
 Beverages such as chamomile and valerian teas also boost sleep-inducing qualities.

-While 75 percent of women don’t report feeling less attractive during menopause, many still often feel at odds with their own bodies.
+While many women do not report feeling less attractive during menopause, many still often feel at odds with their own bodies.
 The main thing to remember during the transition is that these changes are perfectly normal.
 “Make space to express what you are feeling fully without over rationalizing it,” said Dr. Von.
 “It’s very important to allow what you are experiencing to flow out of your body.
 Physical expression such as dance and movement are great tools to release anger and irrationality.”

 Menopause is the perfect time to discover a deeper, more meaningful connection with your body.
 Eliminating stress and creating daily rituals can help alleviate hot flashes and insomnia, just two of the symptoms of menopause.
 Keeping these in check can help you have a better menopause experience.
 Overall, being gentle with yourself emotionally and nourishing yourself physically will help you enjoy this stage of womanhood and everything it has to offer.
 Most importantly, don’t be afraid to talk about your experiences with your partner, friends, or doctor.
 The more women talk about menopause—and menstruation and sex—the more commonplace they become.